Teja2045/GNARK-Circuits/README.md

       Note: Signature circuit is refactored to have separate prover and verifier.
 It could be used as a complete example flow.

+### Sha2 vs crypto/sha256

+- Tried to check hashing compatibility of gnark sha2 implementation with crypto/256.
+Failed!

+### Comarisions

+- To check if we can directly compare circuit variables without using assert.
+Failed!

 ### Conditional Circuit

 - A Zk circuit doesn't support if statement, but we can use api.Select{} for somewhat similar effect